 But something tells me a fantasy that rides on a notion of the care to which parenting entitles me won’t soothe longing, nor overcome terror.
 I want to fantasize about fostering a future of care for everyone.

-A starter list.
+A starter list, mainly for me.
 Feel free to add your own questions in the comments.

 Did I let you learn about the pandemic at your own pace?